 Frank is considered the best baker in the Netherlands.
-His Limburgse Vlaai cake is one of the most awarded, but Frank is not only concerned with awards.
+He’s renowned for his award-winning Limburgse Vlaai, but Frank is not only concerned with awards.
 He wants to change the world through food.

 Against the trend of quantity and speed, Frank proposes a return to a more leisurely and natural way of doing things, where time is our best ally to achieve better bread and, more importantly, a better quality of life for everyone.

 Nicola's mother is from Galicia, and his father is from Italy.
 Thanks to his enthusiasm and perseverance, he revolutionized the world of flatbreads in Spain with her Pinsas.

 Nico's Pinsa combines Italian tradition with the ingredients most deeply rooted in the Ribeiro region to achieve a product with a unique texture and flavor.